Why Choose Michigan?

 It's easy to answer this question: Michigan offers the most comprehensive education in the environment in the United States.
-Natural Resources and Environment is the only school in the nation to teach the natural sciences, social sciences and design as one shared educational experience.
-Here, students are equipped with tools necessary to tackle increasingly interconnected interdisciplinary problems of the 21st Century.
+The School of Natural Resources and Environment is the only one in the nation to teach the natural sciences, social sciences, and design as one shared educational experience.
+Here, students are equipped with the interdisciplinary tools necessary to tackle the most challenging sustainability issues of our time.

-Because environmental issues are so complex, you will need skills that are fundamentally different from those provided by traditional disciplinary programs.
-As a graduate student, you will conduct field research, work on team projects, intern with industry, government and/or environmental groups, assist in classroom and laboratory teaching and take a leadership role in designing your educational experience and the future direction of the school by participating in all faculty committees, including the Promotion and Tenure Committee.
+Environmental problems are complex, so you will need skills that are fundamentally different from those provided by traditional disciplinary programs.
+As a graduate student, you will conduct field research, work on team projects, intern with industry, government and/or environmental groups, assist in classroom and laboratory teaching, and take a leadership role in designing your educational experience and the future direction of the school by participating in all faculty committees, including the Promotion and Tenure Committee.

 Unparalleled breadth and depth

-This educational approach exemplifies the values and priorities of the Natural Resources and Environment faculty.
-These scholars and practitioners work on the spectrum of global change issues.
-Their research is broad, deep and interdisciplinary, and the master's and doctoral degree programs reflect this.
+SNRE's educational approach exemplifies the values and priorities of our world-class faculty.
+These internationally accomplished scholars and practitioners work on the full spectrum of global change issues.
+Their research is broad, deep, and interdisciplinary, and our master's and doctoral degree programs reflect this.

-The opportunity to earn a dual degree is another defining feature of the Natural Resources and Environment education.
-There are several formal dual-degree options and the school encourages interested students to pursue dual degrees with any appropriate unit on campus.
+The opportunity to earn a dual degree is another defining feature of an SNRE education.
+There are several formal dual-degree options and we encourage interested students to pursue dual degrees with any appropriate unit on campus.

 Whether you focus exclusively on your master's degree or pursue a dual degree, you will have access to the 300-plus faculty members working on environmental issues across the University of Michigan campus and the significant array of research opportunities they represent.

 Graduate certificate programs